 44. Learn to Draw a Fairy

-Young girls will love learning how to draw a fairy.
 The great thing about fairy designs, like this one from Drawing Mentor, is that you can completely personalize the fairy once you’ve created the basic outline.
 Add extravagant wings, and then create an outfit that makes your fairy look even more adorable.
-Fairies can also enjoy the addition of more personality and facial features, so you can test your drawing skills and improve your abilities this year.

-The many arms that an octopus has make drawing one even more challenging.
 Follow this step-by-step plan from Easy Drawing Guides, which makes an adorable octopus that’s packed with personality.
 Even with a sea creature such as an octopus, you can bring it to life by adding facial features and a cute little smile to finish it off.
-Think outside of the box and make your octopus any color you like before adding it to an underwater scene with some of the other animals you’ve learned to draw recently, such as the dolphin we shared above.

 Easy 3D Hand Drawing Step by Step How-To – Optical Illusion